Military Time Converter – Army Time Chart

 On this page:

-How to Convert Military Time to Regular Time
+How to Convert Military Time to Standard Time

-Military time is a time format based on 24-hour standard time that is less ambiguous and leaves little room for confusion.
+Military time is a time format based on 24-hour standard time that is less ambiguous than standard time and leaves little room for confusion.
 It’s commonly referred to as Army time or 24-hour time, but it’s not the same as the 24-hour time standard; learn more about that below.

 Despite its name, it’s not only used in the armed forces.
 24-hour time is commonly used in the medical field, emergency services, law enforcement, government, meteorology and astronomy.

-You can convert military time to a regular 12-hour time using several methods; we’ll cover a few here.
+You can convert military time to standard 12-hour time using several methods; we’ll cover a few here.

 Military Time Conversion Chart

 The first way to convert military time is to use a conversion chart like the one below.
-Find your time in hours on the chart to see the equivalent 24-hour time.
+Find your standard time on the chart to see its equivalent 24-hour time.

-Chart showing military time to regular time conversion
+Chart showing military time to standard time conversion

 1:00 am 0100